mariojacob/showkeys/readme.txt

 = In which language is the plugin? =

-ShowKeys is translated into German and English, other languages can be added easily.
+The default language is English and is translated into German, other languages can be added easily.

 == Screenshots ==